Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Performance Evaluation

 \subsection{Evaluation using Large-scale Simulation}

-In this section, we further evaluate the performance of bot detection of Linkbait by using large-scale simulations.
 We use the real link information collected from the real-world Internet in Section \ref{sec:internet_sift} in the experiments of simulations.
-We deploy 100 bots, 190 legitimate hosts and 20 servers in the target area.
-The legitimate hosts send packets to servers at different rates in order to get services from them.
-The bots send flooding flows to launch LFA to the servers.
+We deploy 100 compromised devices, 190 legitimate IoT devices and 20 servers in the target area.
+The legitimate IoT devices send packets to servers at different rates in order to get services from them.
+The compromised devices send flooding flows to launch LFA to the servers.

-In Linkbait, we extract the FM and TM features and use SVM to distinguish bots from legitimate hosts.
-The evaluation mainly focus on (1) \emph{bot detection rate} and (2) \emph{false-positive rate}.
-Let $TP$ denote the number of correctly identified bots, $TN$ denote the number of correctly identified legitimate hosts, $FP$ denote the number of legitimate hosts wrongly identified as bots, $FN$ denote the number of bots wrongly identified as legitimate hosts.
-Then, the \emph{bot detection rate} is defined as
+In Linkbait, we extract the FM and TM features and use SVM to distinguish compromised devices from legitimate IoT devices.
+The evaluation mainly focus on (1) \emph{compromised devices detection rate} and (2) \emph{false-positive rate}.
+Let $TP$ denote the number of correctly identified compromised devices, $TN$ denote the number of correctly identified legitimate IoT devices, $FP$ denote the number of legitimate IoT devices wrongly identified as compromised devices, $FN$ denote the number of compromised devices wrongly identified as legitimate IoT devices.
+Then, the \emph{compromised devices detection rate} and \emph{false-positive rate} are defined as